singhrajvinder/CS_482_Project/README.md

 ## Choose Data

-After downlaoding the Data wwe downlaoded we will chose the specific data we will use to train our model.
+After downlaoding the Data choose the specific data that will be use to train our model.
 In our cause we use data from stage 2
 1. Go through the data files
 2. combine data into one file that you want to use for training
 3. choose the amount of time to train the model